Human Services Department

 Through our three divisions of Behavioral Health, Children and Families and Economic Support, the dedicated staff of the Human Services department strives to support individuals and families as they achieve self-sufficiency and social well being.

-Ruth Reines, Deputy Director of Human Services
+Ruth Reines, Interim Director of Human Services

 For more information call (262) 335-4583

 To review the Human Services Department's Privacy Practices, click this link.